23 Inches: How Many Centimeters? A complete walkthrough to Unit Conversion

 Q: Is the conversion factor 2.54 exact?

-A: While widely used, 2.54 cm/inch is an approximation.
-The inch is defined based on the meter, with a more complex relationship, but for most purposes, 2.54 is sufficiently accurate.
+A: While widely used, 2.Think about it: the inch is defined based on the meter, with a more complex relationship, but for most purposes, 2.
+That's why 54 cm/inch is an approximation.
+54 is sufficiently accurate.

 Q: Why is the metric system preferred in science?